socrateslab/git-wiki/_posts/2022-07-10-pagination.md

 ## Solution

 - First, I fork the [https://github.com/Drassil/git-wiki/](https://github.com/Drassil/git-wiki/).
-- Second，I add a folder with the name "blog" and add an index.html file within it.
+- Second，I add a folder with the name "blog" and add an **index.html** file within it.

+The content of the index.html is given as follows:

 ```html